raspberrypilearning/rocket-launch/en/step_3.md

 **Test:** Run your code and watch the countdown!

-**Tip:** Because you'll be running your code a lot to test it, you might want to pass a lower value to sleep for now (maybe `0.1`) and then change it back when you're ready to share your animation with others.
+**Tip:** Because you'll be running your code a lot to test it, you might want to pass a lower value to sleep for now (maybe `0.1`, or even `0.01`) and then change it back when you're ready to share your animation with others.

 --- /task ---